 Basically, this business entails the preservation and distribution of perishable (livestock) food items; direct from the farms to people’s dinner tables.
-As you may well know, animal farm produces (such as chicken, turkey and seafood) typically pass through a long distribution channel before they end up in people’s pots of soups and stews.
+As you may well know, animal farm produce (such as chicken, turkey, and seafood) typically passes through a long distribution channel before they end up in people’s pots of soups and stews.
 During this long distribution process, a lot of business activities occur.
 It is here that SME business owners such as Muraina come in by making sure that your chicken is available for consumption at all times; albeit fresh and with all the nutrients intact.

 Cold room operation is a multi-billion naira business

 Nigerians consume about 1.2 billion birds (mainly chicken and turkey) every year.
 In the same vein, they consume some 3.32 million metric tonnes of fish annually, according to statistics by the Fishery Committee for the West Central Gulf of Guinea.
 These stats are indicative of a huge business environment where both farmers and marketers have the potential to make billions in revenues.
 But just as it is a profitable venture, cold room business also costs quite a lot to go into.

 How much is needed to start a cold room business?